Marking A Queen

 I've never been too keen on marking queens.
 For one, it is costly and time consuming.
 And since there are no Africanized hives in Illinois, I'm not worried about my queens being superceded by Africanized queens.
 Without marked queens, you can never tell if your original queen has been replaced.

-But I'm changing my mind about marking queens.
 A marked queen is beneficial because it aids the beekeeper in identifying the queen more quickly, thus knowing where the queen is so as not to accidentally kill her.
 It also allows us to keep detailed records on a specific queen, particularly her age and performance.

 Also, when making splits, the queen can get moved around, so by having her marked and numbered you'll always know the history of that particular queen no matter where you place her.